 In a centipede game, the player at a decision node x_t in some distance from the start x_1 follows the same choice c as before, unless he has a new stimulus.
-This is rephrased as "when the decision node has an enough distance from x_1 and the choices c and d are incomparable or cis preferred to d, he follows the inertial choice c."
-Here, a distance and incomparability play a crucial role to express the notion of inertia.
-The structure of a centipede game guarantees that the hypothesis of x_t being reached imply that c has been always chosen before x_t .
-The cause for "inertia" is included in the hypothesis on x_t to be reached.^{6,7} for a centipede game with length n.
-That is, action c is taken up to the decision node x{l} and then d is chosen to the end of the game.
-This $c^{\ell} d^{n-\ell}$ will be called the canonical CIB solution.
-When there are multiple CIB solutions, the canonical one is regarded as the representative.
+In a centipede game, "when x_t has far enough from x_1 and the choices c and d are incomparable or c is preferred to d, he follows the inertial choice c."
+Here, a distance and incomparability play a crucial role to express the concept of inertia.^{6,7}